COP26: The Net Zero COP

 COP26 – Glasgow, Scotland – November 1-12, 2021

-It Takes Roots COP26 Frontline Delegation to Glasgow, Scotland
+It Takes Roots COP26 Frontline Delegation in Glasgow, Scotland

-The Red Black and Green New Deal (RBGND) is an initiative of the Movement for Black Lives (M4BL) anchored by Climate Justice Alliance member group Gulf Coast Center for Law & Policy.
 The RBGND centers Black liberation in the global climate struggle and addresses the impact of climate change and environmental racism on Black communities.
-An RBGND delegation will be on the ground at COP26 in Scotland to stand in solidarity with the global south and to advance advocacy around climate reparations with Black communities everywhere.
+An RBGND delegation is on the ground at COP26 in Scotland to stand in solidarity with the global south and to advance advocacy around climate reparations with Black communities everywhere.

 The People’s Solutions Lens

 for Climate and Economic Policy Proposals at COP26

 It can be difficult to keep up with the slew of climate solutions that are being discussed at COP26, and not all “solutions” are inherently equitable or just.
 Fortunately, we’ve identified five straight-forward questions that can help you separate false solutions from the real deal.
 Use the People’s Solutions Lens to determine whether the various policy proposals that are being brought forward at COP26 are rooted in justice for workers, frontline communities, and the environment: